backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 And today, I’m going to show you how I turned a perfectly reasonable guitar rig into a chaotic creative platform.

-Welcome to the Looπnarium: an orchestration problem with strings attached.
+Welcome to the Loo(π)narium: an orchestration problem with strings attached.

 ## Setting the Stage